vanklompf/vanklompf.github.io/_posts/2020-12-06-prefetching.md

 }
 ```

 The simplest system has memory functionally connected directly to the CPU, which means data is loaded and stored from processor registers to memory.
 On such system memory will be accessed every time `data[i]` is referenced.
-In modern CPU that would be a disaster as access to RAM is terribly slow, in range of ~100ns (where one CPU cycle is ~0.4ns).
+In modern CPU that would be a disaster as access to RAM is slow, in range of ~100ns (where one CPU cycle is ~0.4ns).
 Fortunately, most CPUs including small embedded ones are more sophisticated than that.

 To improve performance, back in '80s mainstream computer systems were enhanced witch cache, in most cases many levels of it.
 A cache is a very fast memory, sitting between CPU and RAM, while usually being physically integrated into the CPU.
 On systems equipped with a cache, when reading a value from memory to register, a chunk of data near the requested address is loaded to the cache.
 This chunk of data has fixed size (almost always 64 bytes), is aligned to its size and is called the cache line.
 Whenever accessing data from this chunk, there is no need to read it from the main memory, but rather from a much faster cache.
 In our example, where data is accessed in 64bit (8 bytes) chunks, only every 8th iteration CPU will have to wait on memory access.